-The Book of Sirach is part of what is considered the Apocrypha/Deuterocanonical scripture and appears in the Old Testament of Catholic Bible.
+The book of Sirach is part of what is considered the Apocrypha/Deuterocanonical scripture and appears in the Old Testament of Catholic Bible.
 It is considered one of the “wisdom” books.
 Except for some Episcopal or Lutheran Bibles, Sirach and other books of the Apocrypha do not appear in Protestant Bibles.
-Apocrypha means “hidden” and deuterocanonical means “second-listed.”
-Books of the Apocrypha were generally written in the roughly 400 years between the composition of the books in the Old and New Testaments, the so-called inter-testamental period.
-Sirach, also known as Eccelesiasticus, is one of 12–15 books generally recognized as comprising the Apocrycha.
+Apocrypha means “hidden,” and deuterocanonical means “second-listed.”
+Books of the Apocrypha were generally written in the roughly 400 years between the composition of the books in the Old and New Testaments, the intertestamental period.
+Sirach, also known as “Ecclesiasticus” or the “Wisdom of Sirach,” is one of 12–15 books generally recognized as comprising the Apocrypha.

-While most of this book tracks with long-standing, sound biblical doctrine, there are several tenets which conflict significantly with Christian beliefs.
-In several places, Sirach implies our actions can bring favor upon ourselves, mitigate our sin in God’s eyes, and anticipate reciprocal responses from those we assist in their time of need (Chapters 3, 7, 12, 17, and 22).
-This is in stark contrast to being a cheerful giver (2 Corinthians 9:7), being saved through faith and not actions/works (Galatians 2:15), and Jesus’ exhorting us to give without expecting anything in return (Matthew 6:3).
+While most of this book tracks with long-standing, sound biblical doctrine, there are several tenets that conflict significantly with Christian beliefs.
+In several places, Sirach implies our actions can bring favor upon ourselves, mitigate our sin in God’s eyes, and anticipate reciprocal responses from those we assist in their time of need (chapters 3, 7, 12, 17, and 22).
+This is in stark contrast to the Bible’s teaching to be a cheerful giver (2 Corinthians 9:7), salvation through faith and not by works (Ephesians 2:8-9), and Jesus’ exhortation to give without expecting anything in return (Matthew 6:3).

 Providing readers precise Sirach citations (chapter and verse, as with the Bible) is highly problematic, as a firm numbering construct apparently does not exist.
-For example, in The New American Bible (Catholic Bible Press, 1987) and The Aprocrypha (God’s Word Translation, Baker Books, 2009), there are several instances where both the numbering of verses as well as total number of chapter verses differ.
+For example, in the New American Bible (Catholic Bible Press, 1987) and the Apocrypha (God’s Word Translation, Baker Books, 2009), there are several instances where the numbering of verses as well as total number of chapter verses differ.
 As a result, only Sirach chapters are referenced above.

-As it is not part of the recognized canon of Scripture, the Book of Sirach is not the inspired Word of God.
-As such, although it may have some historical/cultural significance, it is not God-breathed and does not possess the qualities of divinely-inspired Scripture (2 Timothy 3:16).
+The book of Sirach is not part of the recognized canon of Scripture, and it is not the inspired Word of God.
+As such, although it may have some historical/cultural significance, it is not God-breathed and does not possess the qualities of divinely inspired Scripture (2 Timothy 3:16).